oryon-osint/OCIGPT/README.md

 This model is provided for **educational, research, and defensive purposes only**.
 It does **not** endorse or support any unlawful or malicious activity.

-## 📖 License

-This project is intended for **educational, research, and defensive security purposes only**.
-Users must comply with applicable laws and regulations.
-The maintainers assume no liability for misuse.